-Should you remortgage before or wait until after Brexit?
+Should I remortgage before or after Brexit?

 Mortgage rates remain incredibly low by historical standards.
-If you want to protect yourself against Brexit uncertainty by setting in stone what you’ll be paying each month, then it may be worth considering a fixed rate deal.
+If you want to protect yourself against Brexit uncertainty by setting in stone what you’ll be paying each month, then it may be worth considering a fixed-rate deal.